Support Services

 The Board of Education and the Committee on Special Education (CSE) recognize the district’s responsibility to provide transportation for certain students whose disabilities require that they be transported to and from school.

 All requests for transporting children with disabilities must be processed through the CSE.
-The Board of Education shall determine the appropriate transportation needs of students with disabilities after consideration of the recommendations of the CSE.
+The Board of Education will determine the appropriate transportation needs of students with disabilities after consideration of the recommendations of the CSE.

 The recommendation as to which child should be provided transportation will be made by the CSE for each student based upon his or her disability.
 Only those children whose disabilities warrant transportation will have it provided.

-Any student with a disability for whom transportation has been deemed necessary shall have this fact stated on his or her Individualized Education Program which will be reviewed annually.
+Any student with a disability for whom transportation has been deemed necessary will have this fact stated on his or her Individualized Education Program which will be reviewed annually.
 Parents who are dissatisfied with the decision to provide or not to provide transportation for their child have the right to appeal such decision.

 Homeless Students (McKinney-Vento)